Skip to content

 • Youth Apprentices must be 16 years of age and enrolled in their high school’s work-based learning program and have counselor’s approval

-• All students must have a valid email address, internet access, and a computer or smart phone
+• All students must have a valid email address, internet access, and a computer or smart device

 US Certified Apprenticeship Program